-Now in his sixth year with the Phoenix Symphony, Chorus Master Thomas Bookhout brings to The Phoenix Symphony over three decades of experience in the choral art, preparing and conducting symphony, opera, university, community, school, and church choruses.
-He has prepared the Symphony Chorus on its widely-varied and challenging masterworks repertoire, including Verdi’s Requiem, Poulenc’s Gloria, Kodaly’s Psalmus Hungaricus, Estévez’s Cantata Criolla, Orff’s Carmina Burana, Beethoven’s Symphony No. 9, and Handel’s Messiah, among others; as well as exciting performances in the Symphony’s Pops Series.
-During his tenure, the Symphony Chorus has grown to 140 total members during his tenure, and it enjoys a reputation for its stunning performances, engaging rehearsals, and its camaraderie.
+Now in his sixth year with the Phoenix Symphony, Chorus Master Thomas Bookhout brings to The Phoenix Symphony Chorus over three decades of experience in the choral art, preparing and conducting symphony, opera, university, community, school, and church choruses.
+He has prepared the Symphony Chorus on its widely-varied and challenging masterworks repertoire, such as Mozart’s and Verdi’s Requiems, Poulenc’s Gloria, Kodaly’s Psalmus Hungaricus, Estévez’s Cantata Criolla, Pärt’s In Principio, Orff’s Carmina Burana, Beethoven’s Symphony No. 9, and Handel’s Messiah; as well as for exciting performances in the Symphony’s Pops Series and concerts with Andrea Bocelli.
+The Symphony Chorus has grown to 140 total members during his tenure, and it enjoys a reputation for its stunning performances, engaging rehearsals, and its camaraderie.